ShriramUmashankar/Metric-Learning/README.md

 ### 1\.
 Data Setup

-Download the competition dataset and place all required files into a folder named `data/` at the root of the project directory.
+Download the dataset and place all required files into a folder named `data/` at the root of the project directory.

 The final folder structure should look like this: